yael-vinker/SceneSketch/README.md

 [[Project Website](https://clipasso.github.io/clipasso/)]
 <br>
 <br>
-This is the official implementation of <title>, a method for converting a scene image into a sketch with different types of abstractions by disentangling abstraction into two axes of control: fidelity and simplicity. <br>
+This is the official implementation of <title>, a method for converting a scene image into a sketch with different types of abstractionsץ We disentangle abstraction into two axes of control: fidelity and simplicity. <br>
+Our method generates a whole matrix of sketches for a given input image, in SVG format. <br>

 <img src="repo_images/teaser_4.png" width="800">